userguide-galaxea/B1_SDK/README.md

-Use the following command to load the kernel module:
+The driver files locate in path `B1_SDK/driver`,please use the following command to load the kernel module:

 ```Bash
 sudo insmod /usr/lib/modules/$(uname -r)/kernel/drivers/net/can/dev/can-dev.ko